ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-03-25-sitting-still.md

 --------

 *“Do you have the patience to wait*
-*Till your mud settles and the water is clear?*
+*till your mud settles and the water is clear?*
 *Can you remain unmoving*
-*Till the right action arises by itself?”* - Lao Tzu
+*till the right action arises by itself?”* - Lao Tzu